 Sarah’s work in radio began upon her return to the United States in 2019, when she accepted a position as a producer and on-air host with Maine Public Classical.
 Her work on the air is a fulfilling parallel to her work as a performer and a natural fit for her programming expertise and natural storytelling abilities.
 Since joining Maine Public Sarah has produced and hosted her own weekday morning radio program and has lent her voice to special programming, pledge drives, and interviews.
-Maine Public Classical is broadcast statewide to over 500,000 listeners and is available online to be heard around the world.
+Maine Public Classical is broadcast statewide to thousands of listeners and is available online to be heard around the world.

 Sarah holds a Masters degree from the Bard Graduate Vocal Arts Program at Bard College, and a Bachelors degree from the Sunderman Conservatory of Music at Gettysburg College .
 She is also proud to have spent two summers as a Vocal Fellow with the Tanglewood Music Center, from whom she received the Grace B. Jackson Prize for Excellence in the summer of 2015.
 Sarah is a board member of the Maine chapter of the National Association of Teachers of Singing (NATS) and the Opera on Tap Maine.
 She was an invited adjudicator at both NATS Maine and Bay Chamber Concerts Young Stars of Maine Competition in 2021, and at the University of Southern Maine Concerto Competition in 2022.
 She makes her home in Portland, Maine.